ogmaresca/ID3-Tagging-Library/README.md

 - Support 148 ID3v1 and ID3v1.1 genres.
 - Support reading the ID3v2 text frames.
 - Support reading the ID3v2 attached picture frame.
-- Support reading the ID3v2 play counter frame.
+- Support reading the ID3v2 play counter and Popularimeter frames.

 ##What ID3-Tagging-Library does not do (yet)
 - Extensive testing.